Justine Allain Chapman

 Justine Penelope Heathcote Allain Chapman (née Chapman; born 30 June 1967) is a British Anglican priest, academic, and former teacher.
-Since 2013, she has served as the Archdeacon of Boston in the Diocese of Lincoln.
+From September 2013 to August 2025, she served as the first Archdeacon of Boston in the Diocese of Lincoln.
+Since August 2025, she has been Director of Pastoral Studies and Tutor in Practical Theology for the Eastern Region Ministry Course (ERMC).
 She was previously a religious studies teacher, a parish priest in the Diocese of Southwark, and then a member of the teaching staff of South East Institute for Theological Education (SEITE).

 Early life and education

 Justine Chapman was born on 30 June 1967 in Durham, England.
 She studied at King's College London, graduating with a Bachelor of Arts (BA) degree and the Associateship of King's College (AKC) in 1988.
 She remained at King's College to undertake teacher training, and she completed her Postgraduate Certificate in Education (PGCE) in 1989.
 She then spent two years, from 1989 to 1991, as head of religious studies at South Hampstead High School, an all-girls private school in South Hampstead, London.

 In 1991, Allain Chapman entered Lincoln Theological College, an Anglican theological college, to train for Holy Orders.
 During this time she also studied theology at the University of Nottingham, and she graduated with a Master of Divinity (M.Div.) degree in 1993.
 She later continued her studies, and graduated from King's College London with a Doctor of Theology and Ministry (DThMin) degree in 2011.